US regulators clear Boeing to resume 787 deliveries

 A company spokesman told AFP that Boeing will "continue to work transparently with the FAA and our customers toward resuming 787 deliveries," but did not confirm the firm had received final FAA approval.

-During a July 27 earnings conference call, Chief Executive Dave Calhoun described the company as "on the verge" of garnering approval, though he declined to give a precise target date.
+During a July 27 earnings conference call, Chief Executive Dave Calhoun described the company was "on the verge" of garnering approval, though he declined to give a precise target date.

 At the end of June, Boeing had 120 Dreamliner planes in inventory and was producing the jet "at very low rates," the company said in a filing.